 You can put some kind of filter over the bucket opening beneath the flow of honey in order to take out loose bee parts and propolis and the occasional stick that gets stuck to the frames, if you want to.
 Bees are really very fastidious (part of the bee life cycle is to act as a maid for the entire hive in order to root our any litter) and you usually don’t come across much gunk in the honey frames and I like to have as much propolis in my honey as possible so I never really bother to filter it more than once, although many people do.
 After you’ve done all your frames, you can just put them back in your honey super and put the super right back on the hive.
 The bees will clean up the honey mess, repair any broken comb, no doubt curse your name once or twice and then start gathering more nectar to make a new stash of honey.

 The honey we got from this pull was from early spring and so it didn’t have the robust quality of late summer/early fall honey but, oh, was it delicious!!!
+Go here to see what you can plant for your bees in your garden.
 We’re blasting through it, putting it in everything from our morning dandelion drink to cinnamon roll frosting.
 We have sudden Winnie the Pooh moments where we dash to the kitchen to make toast and honey.
 To help with seasonal allergies and internal germ killing, I have the kids take a teaspoonful of raw honey every day.
 Yeah, it’s definitely their favorite medicine.

 Incidentally, while we were down there robbing honey from this hive, we checked on the swarm we captured and put into the other hive.
 They’d built some beautiful burr comb (it took us awhile to get back down there and add in the rest of the frames the bees needed to build on so they just made their own) – thought you’d like to see those pictures.
 I am just fascinated by bees and find them truly, truly beautiful.
 I’m reading several bee books at once right now and have bees on the brain!
 What about you?
 Are you a bee lover or a bee hater?
 Or just someone who’s not sure what they think about keeping 80,000 stinging insects in their backyard?